paulhuggett/saturation/docs/mixer.md

 -   The [first (titled “True Output”)](#graphSum) shows the mixer’s mathematically correct output.
-Where there is constructive interference between the two input waveforms, values may lie outside the \[-1.0,1.0\] range — these are shown in red — and a real-world implementation will distort this part of the output waveform.
+Where there is constructive interference between the two input waveforms, values may lie outside the \[-1.0,1.0\] range &mdash; these are shown in red &mdash; and a real-world implementation will distort this part of the output waveform.
 -   The [second chart (“Saturating Addition”)](#graphSatSum) shows the result of using saturating addition.
 Where the output would exceed the maximum or minimum amplitude values, the result is clamped to that range.